fkie-cad/Logprep/doc/source/user_manual/configuration/processor.rst

 tagging_field_name
 ~~~~~~~~~~~~~~~~~~

-Optional configuration field that defines into which field in the event the error indication 'unrecognized_domain'
+Optional configuration field that defines into which field in the event the informational tags should be written to.
-should be written to.
-If this field is not present it defaults to 'tags'.
+If this field is not present it defaults to :code:`tags`.
+More about the tags can be found in the introduction of the
+:ref:`intro_domain_label_extractor`.

 List Comparison Enricher
 ------------------------